launchdarkly/python-server-sdk/README.md

 Python 2.6
 ----------
-Python 2.6 is supported for polling mode only and requires an extra dependency.
+Python 2.6 requires an extra dependency.
 Here's how to set it up:

 1. Use the `python2.6` extra  in your requirements.txt:
     `ldclient-py[python2.6]`

-1. Due to Python 2.6's lack of SNI support, LaunchDarkly's streaming flag updates are not available.
-Set the `stream=False` option in the client config to disable it.
-You'll still receive flag updates, but via a polling mechanism with efficient caching.
-Here's an example:
-	`config = ldclient.Config(stream=False, sdk_key="SDK_KEY")`

 Learn more
 -----------